FlameWolf/formzilla/README.md

         	})
         });
         ```
     -   `CallbackStorage`: For advanced users.
-Accepts a callback function that takes three parameters: a `string`, a `Readable`, and a `FileInfo`.
-The callback function must consume the `Readable` and return either a `FileInternal` or a promise that resolves to a `FileInternal`.
+Accepts a callback function that takes three parameters: a `string`, a `Readable`, and a `busboy.FileInfo`.
+The callback function must consume the `Readable` and return either a `formzilla.File` or a promise that resolves to a `formzilla.File`.
 Example:

         ```tsx
         // The following example uploads the incoming stream